EAI-IA/EAI-IA/README.md

 ###

-<p align="left">✨ Creating bugs since 2020, when I wrote my first line of code in Robotics.<br>📚 I'm currently learning advanced AI techniques and their applications in assistive robotics.<br>🎯 Goals: To developed innovative AI solutions.<br>🎲 Fun fact: I am building the framework for a Robot Agent Manager.</p>
+<p align="left">Creating bugs since 2020, when I wrote my first line of code in Robotics.<br>📚 I'm currently learning advanced AI techniques and their applications in assistive robotics.<br> Goals: To developed innovative AI solutions.<br> Fun fact: I am building the framework for a Robot Agent Manager.</p>

 ###